The history of the Voynich MS is described in three parts, on three pages:

 The first is that of Leonhard Rauwolf, famous for his travels to the Orient, during which he collected plants which he dried and glued into his herbals.
 As descibed in the history page, Rauwolf's herbals were brought to emperor Rudolf II and sold to him.

 The second, and even more interesting one, is the preface to the German Herbarius or 'Herbarius zu Teutsch,' sometimes also called the German Ortus Sanitatis, or the Smaller Ortus

-The German Herbarius appears to be an independent work except as regards the third part of the book — the index of drugs according to their uses — which may owe something to the Latin Herbarius.
+The German Herbarius appears to be a work independent from the Latin 'Herbarius' (ak.a. the pseudo-Apuleius) except for the third part of the book — the index of drugs according to their uses — which may owe something to it.
 It appears from the preface that the originator of the book was a rich man, who had travelled in the east, and that the medical portion was compiled under his direction by a physician.
 The latter was probably Dr Johann von Cube, who was town physician of Frankfort at the end of the fifteenth century.